 A lot, actually.

 One of my favourite anecdotes is from Tony Robbins.
-He recounts his experience learning how to golf, where one day he’s crushing it on the course, and other days he feels like nothing is working in his favour.
+He recounts his experience of learning how to golf, where one day he’s crushing it on the course, and other days he feels like nothing is working in his favour.
 At first, his instructor simply says, “Don’t you love it?
 This is golf.”

 An irate Robbins isn’t satisfied and demands his teacher explain why he’s receiving such inconsistent results.

-So what’s the 2mm difference in Analytics?
+So, what’s the two-millimeter difference in data analytics?
 It’s deciding which approach to use for your analytics infrastructure.

-We’ve talked about choosing between Traditional and Minimalist approaches to analytics.
-The 2mm difference is which of these two approaches your mind crystallizes around before making the investment.
+We’ve talked about choosing between Traditional and Minimalist approaches to business data analytics.
+The two-millimeter difference is which of these two approaches your mind crystallizes around before making the investment.
 It’s an important decision because, down the line, it will impact what your business looks like.

-To be clear, no approach is “better” than the other.
+To be clear, one approach is not better than the other.
 They are both completely valid.
-It depends on which one is the right fit for your company.
-The wrong fit will result in higher expenses long term and a huge barrier to exit if you ever want to switch.
-We take you through an exercise on deciding which approach is right for you here.
+It simply depends on which approach is the right fit for your company.
+A misalignment will result in higher expenses long term, and a huge barrier to exit if you ever want to switch.

-CFOs understand that competition isn’t simply about strong positioning, superior products or other market-facing factors.
-They understand that driving the leanest, meanest internal operation directly translates to higher free cashflow for re-investment.
+CFOs understand that competition isn’t simply about strong positioning, superior products, or other market-facing factors.
+They understand that driving the leanest, meanest internal operation directly translates to higher free cash flow for reinvestment.
 The more efficiently a company can generate free cash flow, the more investments they can make, and the more experiments they can run.

 But those are the easy answers.